kforner/mysql_ssl_r_connect_bug/README.md

 this provides:
 - a MySQL server with SSL enabled
-- R with RMyQL and RMariaDB installed
+- R with RMySQL and RMariaDB installed
-- scripts to reproduce the SSL freeze problem.
+- scripts to reproduce the SSL connection freeze problem.

 ## prerequisites